Alongside every great doctor is an exceptional team

 Pescetarian

 Even the beer fits the bill for special diets, with some vendors offering light or gluten-free choices.
-And for those wanting to enjoy a beverage without the alcohol, Kombucha is offered at two separate locations.
+And for those who want to enjoy a beverage without alcohol, Kombucha is available at two locations.

 “Water is my first choice at a ballgame,” says Dr. Azam.
 “Then, fresh-squeezed juice would be next.
 I’d then opt for a flavored water with natural flavors and no sugar.”